a-type/liine-takehome/README.md

 AND end_time_minutes >= 660
 ```

 All that seems pretty good to me.
-Not sure the range scan will be as time efficient as the constant time lookup table I have, but it's probably worth it to keep memory under control if this was going to scale to thousands of restaurants.
+Doubt the range scan will be as time efficient as the constant time lookup table I have, but it's probably worth it to keep memory under control if this was going to scale to thousands of restaurants.

 The reason I wasn't keen on doing this for this exercise (and still probably won't) is mostly the boilerplate of setting up the database, migrations, and seeding the data, avoiding writing duplicate entries upon successive startups, etc, etc. This is all pedestrian and worth doing in a real project, but seemed overkill; hopefully this writeup makes it clear I'm aware of the option and could implement it.